-D. GME Faculty
+C. GME Faculty

-a.
-GME Program Directors, Associate Program Directors, and Core Faculty are eligible for reimbursement in the amount of \$1,000 per academic year for

-- educational resources/materials, 1 conference, and 2 professional society memberships. - b.
-All reimbursements must comply with the established Eisenhower Medical Associates (EMA) Reimbursement Policy. - c.
-Reimbursement expenses must be submitted through Concur within 45 days of the purchase date and/or event.
+- a.
+Per academic year, GME Program Directors, APD's and Core Faculty are eligible to be reimbursed up to \$4,000 for specialty/educational conferences, professional society memberships, and educational resources or materials. - b.
+Purchases must be related to GME teaching. - c.
+Expenses must be submitted through Concur within 30 days of the purchase date and/or event. - d.
+No Licensing, Board Certification and DEA or other personal expenses.